jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/loose-ideas-out-of-scope.md

 Encircle Language Spec,
 2009-05-13

 The Fundamental Principles makes comparisons to other systems.
 However, not comparing is a writing style rule chosen later.
 However, the Fundamental Principles may be an exception: it explains why this language is there.
-And the new language might solve a problem in another language, hence comparison may be required.
+And Encircle might solve a problem in another language, hence comparison may be required.

 JJ